 While X-rays are commonplace in the medical world today, the vast majority of our population would probably be hard-pressed to explain how they work.
 This mysterious, magical nature of x-rays makes it ideal for the world of espionage and plays an essential part in today’s story: The Woman with the X-Ray Camera.

-19-year-old Pearl Lusk had recently graduated from high school in Quakertown, Pennsylvania when she decided to pick up and move to New York City in the fall of 1946.
-For a short period of time, the young blonde lived with her mother and stepfather, the Siemansky’s, in Brooklyn.
+18-year-old Pearl Lusk had recently graduated from high school in Quakertown, Pennsylvania when she decided to pick up and move to New York City in the fall of 1946.
+For a short period of time, the young blonde lived with her mother and stepfather, Estella (Stella) and John Siemansky, in Brooklyn.

 [Update April 2021: Per the January 6, 1947 edition of The Plain Speaker, Pearl’s real name was Pearl Mullin and she had been a ward of the Community Children’s Home in Quakertown.
-In addition, she never graduated from Quakertown High School, having dropped out in tenth grade.
-According to Ancestry, Lusk was her mother Estella’s maiden name.]
+In addition, she had never graduated from Quakertown High School, having dropped out in tenth grade.
+According to Ancestry, Lusk was her mother Stella’s (Estella) maiden name.
+Pearl would later marry David W. Lubell and the couple had four children.
+Pearl, who was born in New Jersey on January 13, 1927, died on April 21, 1981, in Palm Beach, Florida.]

 But as soon as she secured a job as a salesgirl at the Oppenheim Collins department store in Manhattan, she high-tailed it out of her mom’s place.
 With a steady income, Pearl was now able to rent a small room on the upper West Side of Manhattan for $5.00 per week.
 Nothing fancy…